NodeScriptLang/guides/src/guide/modules.md

 NodeScript compiler will automatically make modules asynchronous if there are asynchronous nodes in the graph.
 Thus, when creating modules with custom code nodes, pay attention to choosing an appropriate version of Eval node.
 Specifically,

-- Use Eval / Async if you need to work with asynchronous code (this includes but not limited to Fetch API, Web Crypto and any use case requiring Promise).
+- Use Eval / Async if you need to work with asynchronous code (this includes but not limited to Fetch API, Web Crypto and anything else requiring Promise).

 - For any other use case, prefer Eval / Sync.